Nourkasmi/Louagi-Mobile-and-Web-Application-Project/README.md

 - Profile and license information management

 **Queue Management**
-- Declare availability by destination
+- Declare availability for upcoming trips
-- Monitor queue position
+- Monitor queue position in real time
-- Get real-time notifications for assigned trips
+- **"I'm Available" flow**: After completing a trip, drivers can press "I'm Available" to request re-entry into the queue
+   - System checks if the previous trip is completed
+   - Ensures the driver has not exceeded daily trip limit
+   - Confirms enough time is left in the day to complete another trip
+   - If all checks pass → driver is added to queue and receives a new departure slot
+   - Else → driver is notified: “No more trips available today”

 **Trip Management**
 - Access trip details and schedules